VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 and:

-8.1 - To install just machinekit for debian images type:
+8.1 - To install just machinekit, for debian images (jessie), type:

 	sudo sh install_machinekit.sh